axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   Look for commandID and its value in the output: `"key": "commandID",
     "value": "d5e993e407ff399cf2770a1d42bc2baf5308f46632fcbe209318acb09776599f"`

-  If you redirected your terminal output to a file, you can search it using `docker logs -f axelar-core 2>&1 | grep -e command`.
+  You can search it using `docker logs -f axelar-core 2>&1 | grep -e command`.

 6. Send the previous command to Ethereum
   ```